Ranrar/Email-Verification-Script/README.md

    - Maintains a log of all email validation attempts for auditing email systems and ensuring compliance with certain regulations or internal standards.

+## Future Update

+1. Unique Identification Number: Add a unique identification number starting from 1 to the log file and the program.
+2. Search:  Sarch for specific emails or domains in the log and display the information on the screen.
+4. Run Log: Re-run the log to check if any parameters have been updated and display them on the screen.
+5.   irewall chek: Perform a basic firewall test externally to verify if all required ports are available.
+6. File Import: Import a CSV file for email verification.